helencalderon/helenc/_posts/2020-01-12-new-york-transit-ticket-reader.md

 A mix of commuter and visitor participants were recruited via an external agency.

 I created a script that drew on different scenarios so that different combinations of ticket machines, tickets and displays were tested.
 I varied task order from session to session to reduce the impact of system learnability and participant bias.
-We used a spreadsheet to keep the variables straight during testing.
+We used a spreadsheet to keep track of the variable order and combinations for each task and participant session.

 ![Ticket reader user testing script](../img/ticket-reader-script.png "Ticket reader user testing script]")